-Visitors centre at the Stock Exchange
+Visitors Center at the Stock Exchange

 Visitor centre at Frankfurt Airport

-From Autumn 2020, the new Fraport Visitor Centre will be acquainting visitors with the fantastic world of air travel.
+The new Fraport Visitor Centre will be acquainting visitors with the fantastic world of air travel.
 Spread out over two levels, the visitor centre will make for a truly interactive airport experience.
 Visitors will have the chance to see what it takes to be an air-traffic controller and to head off on a motion ride that follows the underground baggage track all the way to the loading dock.
 As a reminder of the tour, visitors will receive a photo frrom a photo box.